nicklockwood/Expression/README.md

 }
 ```

-When using the `constants` and/or `symbols` dictionaries, error message generation is handled automatically by the Expression library.
-If you need to support dynamic symbol decoding (such as in the hex color example earlier), you can use a custom `Evaluator` function, which is a little bit more complex.
+When using the `constants`, `arrays` and `symbols` dictionaries, error message generation is handled automatically by the Expression library.
+If you need to support dynamic symbol decoding (as in the hex color example earlier), you can use a custom `Evaluator` function, which is a little bit more complex.

 Your custom `Evaluator` function can return either a `Double` or `nil` or it can throw an error.
 If you do not recognize a symbol, you should return nil so that it can be handled by the default evaluator.

 In some cases you may be *certain* that a symbol is incorrect, and this is an opportunity to provide a more useful error message.
 The following example matches a function `bar` with an arity of 1 (meaning that it takes one argument).
-This will only match calls to `bar` that take a single argument, and ignore calls with zero or multiple arguments.
+This will only match calls to `bar` that take a single argument, and will ignore calls with zero or multiple arguments.

 ```swift
 switch symbol {